-2018 Paramedic Competition Finals to be held at EMS Expo
+2019 Paramedic Competition Finals to be held at EMS Expo!

-The Office of Emergency Medical Services, North Carolina College of Emergency Physicians, and North Carolina Association of EMS Curriculum Educators will conduct the 28th Annual Paramedic Competition on September 30,
+The Office of Emergency Medical Services, North Carolina College of Emergency Physicians, and North Carolina Association of EMS Curriculum Educators will conduct the 29th Annual Paramedic Competition on September 29, 2019 at the Four Seasons Convention Center in Greensboro, NC.
+The winning teams from 5 regional preliminary sites will compete against the 2018 defending champions.

 Overview of the NC Paramedic Competition